 The distinction between both is quite apparent.
 Amazon Drive is the best place to store all your photos and other files.
-And if you are a Prime member, it works in your favor.
-Google Drive is more suitable if you want to use as a more robust cloud storage platform for using it seamlessly with Google's bouquet of apps like Gmail and Office productivity ones.
+It is also cheaper and if you are a Prime member, it works in your favor.
+Google Drive is more suitable if you want to use it as a more robust cloud storage platform for using it seamlessly with Google's bouquet of apps like Gmail and Office productivity ones.

-Using Google Drive makes sense, but if you have a large volume of data, then Amazon's Drive might work out for you for storage purposes solely.
+Using Google Drive makes sense, but if you have a large volume of data, then Amazon Drive might work out better and cheaper but for storage purposes solely.

 Next up: Did Google Drive catch your attention?
 Here are 5 Chrome apps to make the best of Google Drive.